SECTION 1. Chapter 38 of the general laws is hereby amended by inserting after section 2A the following section: --

-Section 2B. (a) As used in this section, the following words shall, unless the context clearly requires otherwise, have the following meanings: -
+Section 2B.
+As used in this section, the term below shall have the following meaning: -

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.